Summer Fellowships

 • Must be a currently enrolled psychology graduate student in good standing.

-• Must be in their first through fifth year of graduate training in the academic year when the application is submitted.
+• Must be in their third, fourth, or fifth year of graduate training in the academic year when the application is submitted.

 • Must be in the Counseling, I-O, PIB, or Social area of the department.